On this page

 - ensuring the specific conditions for the systematic practice of physical exercise by persons with special needs;

 - increasing the number of people with special needs who regularly practice sport, appropriate to the needs of each category;

 - promotion of permanent education in and through sport.

 The Federation manages a small number of sports facilities opened to everybody, including to young people and organises sports events for unprofessional athletes.
-The most important of these sport events being organised during the BEACTIVE – the European Sports Week, September every year since 2015.
+The most important of these sport events are organised during the BEACTIVE - the European Sports Week, in September every year since 2015.

-Physical education is a mandatory subject and class in the curriculum in secondary education, including upper secondary education at national level.
+Physical education is a mandatory subject in the curriculum in secondary education, including upper secondary education at national level.
 A total of 2 hours/week is included in the mandatory curricula.
 High schools can decide to add one hour/week in their curricula for physical education classes.
-The grading system is the same as in other compulsory subjects, based on a progression scales for national-level assessment of attainment in physical education.
+The grading system is the same as in other compulsory subjects, based on a progression scale.

 The Ministry of Education, through the Institute of Educations Science develops the mandatory curricula, including mandatory competences and skills and activities to be carried out during physical educational classes.